custom-computing-ic/fastc/doc/reports/interim/report.md

 # Proposed Project Plan

-\fxfatal{Fix table number} Table 1 shows the proposed project milestones along with their expected completion date and current status.
+Table 3.1 shows the proposed project milestones along with their expected completion date and current status.
 We have currently completed the first three of the nine proposed milestones and are working towards the fourth one.